Prime vertex-minors of a prime graph

 \section{Abstract}

-A split of a graph is a partition $(A,B)$ of its vertex set such that $\min\{|A|,|B|\} \geq 2$ and for some $A'\subseteq A$ and $B'\subseteq B$, two vertices $x\in A$ and $y\in B$ are adjacent if and only if $x\in A'$ and $y\in B'$.
-A graph is prime if it has no split.
+A graph is prime if it does not admit a partition $(A,B)$ of its vertex set such that $\min\{|A|,|B|\} \geq 2$ and the rank of the $A\times B$ submatrix of its adjacency matrix is at most $1$.
 A vertex $v$ of a graph is non-essential if at least two of the three kinds of vertex-minor reductions at~$v$ result in prime graphs.

-Allys~{\cite[Theorem~4.3]{Allys1994iso}} proved that every prime graph with at least $5$ vertices has a non-essential vertex unless it is locally equivalent to a cycle graph.
-We prove that every prime graph with at least $5$ vertices has at least $2$ non-essential vertices unless it is locally equivalent to a cycle graph.
-Furthermore, we show that every prime graph with at least $5$ vertices has at least $3$ non-essential vertices if and only if it is not locally equivalent to a graph with two specified vertices $x$ and $y$ consisting of at least two internally-disjoint paths from $x$ to $y$ in which $x$ and $y$ have no common neighbor.
+In 1994, Allys proved that every prime graph with at least four vertices has a non-essential vertex unless it is locally equivalent to a cycle graph.
+We prove that every prime graph with at least four vertices has at least two non-essential vertices unless it is locally equivalent to a cycle graph.
+As a corollary, we show that for a prime graph $G$ with at least six vertices and a vertex $x$, there is a vertex $v \ne x$ such that $G \setminus v$ or $G * v \setminus v$ is prime, unless $x$ is adjacent to all other vertices and $G$ is isomorphic to a particular graph on odd number of vertices.

+Furthermore, we show that a prime graph with at least four vertices has at least three non-essential vertices, unless it is locally equivalent to a graph consisting of at least two internally-disjoint paths between two fixed distinct vertices having no common neighbors.
+We also prove analogous results for pivot-minors.